dz204625/reward-program/README.md

 7. Retrive data from database

 ## Technologies
-1. Java
-2. Javascript
+1. Javascript
-3. Spring Boot
-4. MySQL
-5. React
+2. React
-6. Axios
+3. Axios
-7. JPA
-8. RestAPI

 ###NOTES:
 This is the ui part of the program, you can get the api here: https://github.com/dz204625/reward-program-api